 -if have large # samples, need to use 5ml tube, then split into two 2ml tubes to put on magnet

 3b.
-Pipette mix entire volume (6x) thoroughly
+Pipette mix entire volume (6x) thoroughly.
+Solution will be very bubbly, pipette mix slowly to minimize bubbles, try not to retain bubbles in tip.

 4. Place tubes on magnetic rack at room temperature for 2 minutes